-Glenmorangie began life as a brewery on the outskirts of Tain in the northeast of Scotland.
-When William Matheson took charge in 1843, the site was converted into a distillery, which he named ‘Glenmorangie’, meaning ‘Glen of tranquility’.
+Glenmorangie distillery began life as a brewery on the outskirts of Tain in the northeast of Scotland.
+When William Matheson took charge in 1843 however, the site was converted into a distillery, which he named ‘Glenmorangie’, meaning ‘Glen of tranquility’.

 Single malt whisky is distilled in copper for three main reasons.
-Copper is easy to work with and can be moulded to any shape.
-It is also an excellent conductor of heat.
-Finally, it acts as a purifier, removing impurities from the spirit.
-The shape of the still is of great importance to the character of the finished whisky with a taller, longer neck like Glenmorangie allowing for more copper contact and lighter, purer alcohol reaching the top whereas squat, bulbous stills like at Lagavulin for example, allow heavier phenolic compounds to rise, creating an altogether oilier, weightier dram.
+Firstly, copper is easy to work with and can be moulded to any shape or design.
+It is also an excellent conductor of heat and removes impurities from the spirit.
+The shape of still is of great importance to the character of a finished whisky with a taller, longer neck like Glenmorangie allowing for more copper contact and lighter, purer alcohol reaching the summit whereas squat, bulbous stills like Lagavulin for example, allow heavier phenolic compounds to rise, creating an altogether oilier, weightier dram.